5 post-lockdown Mother’s Day weekends away using points and miles

 Arrive: Similar to Dublin, you can use BA Avios to fly with British Airways or Aer Lingus from London to Edinburgh for just 8,000 Avios in Euro Traveller and 15,500 Avios in Club Europe return per person.

 Stay: The Courtyard Edinburgh has the perfect location, just a short walk away from attractions like Edinburgh Castle and the Scottish National Portrait Gallery.
-The hotel costs 35,000 Bonvoy points per night but if you don’t have enough, don’t worry, because cash rates are as low as £95 per night.
+The Category 5 hotel costs between 30,000 and 40,000 Bonvoy points per night but if you don’t have enough, don’t worry, because cash rates are as low as £100 per night in June.

-Do: The on-site Scottish restaurant at the Courtyard Edinburgh, the Lantern Room, is a popular Mother’s Day brunch or afternoon tea spot for those who don’t want to go far, offering menu items such as cauliflower and parsnip soup as a starter or the pan-seared Scottish salmon for a main course.
+Do: The on-site Scottish restaurant at the Courtyard Edinburgh, the Lantern Room, is a popular brunch or afternoon tea spot for those who don’t want to go far, offering menu items such as cauliflower and parsnip soup as a starter or the pan-seared Scottish salmon for the main course.

 Arrive: Fly to Alicante (ALC) from London Gatwick (LGW) on British Airways.
 Return flights are 13,000 Avios in Euro Traveller and 25,500 Avios in Club Europe per person.

-Stay: Use your Hilton points at The Casa Alberola Alicante, a Curio Collection by Hilton, a property set in a beautiful neo-classical building with sea views.
-This hotel, for those age 16 and up, starts at 112 euros/£95 or 35,000 Hilton points per night.
+Stay: Use your Hilton points at the Casa Alberola Alicante, a Curio Collection by Hilton, a property set in a beautiful neo-classical building with sea views.
+This hotel, for those age 16 and up, starts at 138 euros/£118 or 35,000 Hilton points per night for June.

-Do: Mother’s Day in Spain falls in May, so you won’t have to worry about crowded restaurants.
-The weather may just be warm and sunny enough for an afternoon on the beach after you’ve enjoyed a low-key Lebanese lunch at Mish Mish Mish.
+Do: Mother’s Day in Spain falls in May, so you probably won’t have to worry about crowded restaurants.
+Head to the beach for the afternoon after you’ve enjoyed a low-key Lebanese lunch at Mish Mish Mish.

 Admiring the views from the Santa Bárbara Castle on Benacantil Mountain is worth the hour trek up.
-However, there is an elevator for those preferring to skip the tiring walk.
+However, there is a lift for those preferring to skip the tiring walk.

-If the weather doesn’t cooperate, head indoors for a Moroccan-inspired spa circuit or treatment at Hamman Bienstar Ancestral.
+For a break from the sun, head indoors for a Moroccan-inspired spa circuit or treatment at Hamman Bienstar Ancestral.
 For a splurge dinner, head to El Portal, one of the most stylish spots in the city — not to mention the seafood is incredibly fresh.

 Arrive: For those with BA Avios, fly between London (LGW) to Porto (OPO) for 13,000 Avios in Euro Traveller and 25,500 Avios in Club Europe per person return.
 Or, if you’re a loyal member of TAP’s Miles&Go programme, you can use 15,000 miles to fly between London (LGW) to Porto (OPO) in economy return or a hefty 65,000 miles in executive class return.

 Stay: The InterContinental Porto Palacio das Cardosas is one of the more glamorous spots to stay in Porto, a former palace covered in marble and chandeliers.
-Rates start at around 320 euros/£272 or 50,000 points per night in March.
+Rates start at around 223 euros/£190 or 50,000 points per night in June.

 Do: Mother’s Day in Portugal shares the same May date with Spain, but there’s still lots to do with mum in this underrated city.
 Consider a river tour along the Douro, checking out the unique bridges, including the famous Dom Luís I Bridge, which is delightfully reminiscent of the Eiffel Tower — but much more horizontal.